-- A "Try Futhark" web application like https://tryhaskell.org/. - An automatic code formatter like gofmt.
+- A "Try Futhark" web application like https://tryhaskell.org/. - Port a benchmark from a suite like Rodinia or Parboil to Futhark. - An automatic code formatter like gofmt. - Fixing/improving/rewriting the automatic indentation of the futhark-mode for Emacs.

-If you have an $\leq$ 15 ECTS idea for something that would contribute to the project, we can probably supervise it.
+If you have an \leq 15 ECTS idea for something that would contribute to the project, we can probably supervise it.
+I can also supervise other projects related to programming languages, parallel programming, or high-performance computing, but the more distant the project is from my core research, the less specific help I can provide.